arunkumarbhattar/CheckedC_with_RLBox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+We intend to fuse the goodness of Checked-C and RL Sandboxing to make C more secure than ever.
+While Microsoft's Checked-C already takes care of Spatial safety by encapsulating C code to Checked-C regions.
+What about "Unchecked" regions?, How can we guarantee spatial safety for unchecked regions?

+Thats where we intend to use RLBOX Sandboxing.
+With a fusion of the above two, we intend to kick memory safety and security issues to the curb.

+## What is Checked-C?
 Memory safety is absolutely crucial when working with programming languages (like C/C++) that use memory pointers to handle memory directly.
 In an effort to make C even more safe, Microsoft Research has come up with the **Checked-C**.
 Checked-C extends C language with two additional checked pointer types: **\_Ptr<T>** and **\_Array\_ptr<T>**.